-A school-age child is defined as a child who will reach the age of five (5) on or before August 31 of that school year and is enrolled in a public or private school or if less than five (5)-years-old, a child who is enrolled in a public or private school during the school year in accordance with the rules of the educational institution where the child is enrolled.
+A school-age child is defined as a child who will reach the age of five (5) on or before August 31 of that school year and is enrolled in a public or private school during the school year in accordance with the rules of the educational institution where the child is enrolled.

 If the child's birthday is:

-- First day of the month the child is considered their new age for the entire month. - Any other day the child is considered their new age starting on the first of the following month.
+- i.
+First day of the month the child is considered their new age for the entire month. - ii.
+Any other day the child is considered their new age starting on the first of the following month.